imtayadeway/imtayadeway.github.io/about/index.md

 It may cover some of the following topics: Ruby, Emacs, Git, Linux, tea, space jazz and aspect ratio-induced anxiety.

+Though it's of little use to anyone else, I like to keep track of what I'm reading [here](/reading-list).
+And I keep track of what I'm watching [here](/film)

 It uses the [Simplex theme](https://bootswatch.com/simplex).

 I can be found on [GitHub] or can be [emailed] if you're into that.